 What I love about this recipe is how the shredded coconut gives a chewiness to the muffin, while the chopped pecans add a little crunch!
 Meanwhile, the pineapple adds extra moisture and every once in a while you get a sweet little pineapple chunk.
 Every bite has its own profile of flavours!
 The key to this recipe is to keep your pecans, coconut, carrots, and pineapple on the chunkier side.

-New to making muffins?
+New to Making Muffins?

 Always remember not to overmix your batter.
 I’ve said it before and I’ll say it again; the more you mix the batter the denser and tougher the muffin gets!
 Just mix your ingredients until incorporated and stop before you stir that batter one last time!